Cayden2606/Cayden2606.github.io/content/projects/smart-bus-stop/index.md

 ---

 ## **My Role**

-As the team leader for this project, I guided a group of four in transforming the vision of an IoT Smart Bus Stop into reality.
-I distributed tasks effectively, ensuring that each team member contributed to their strengths.
-I led the design and development process, coding most of the system and overseeing the execution of key features.
-Additionally, I supported my peers in creating the real-life mock-up, designing the poster, recording and editing the video, and preparing the presentation slides, fostering a collaborative and productive team environment.
+As the project lead, I was responsible for:
+- Designing the **system architecture** to integrate IoT components, solar power, and user-centric features.
+- Conducting **research** to align the design with commuter needs and environmental sustainability.
+- Developing the **lighting system** with modified LED strips and a PWM-controlled brightness system.
+- Overseeing the **prototyping process**, including wiring and system integration.
 ---

 ## **Work Process**